2010 Philippine Bar exam bombing: Lazaga accused

 MPD received from an unnamed witness, who was slightly injured by the blast, reports of a man in a black jacket and white shirt bearing the emblem of Alpha Kappa Rho.
 This man allegedly threw the explosive from the other side of Taft Avenue, aiming for Tau Gamma Phi members; the throw fell short, hitting the San Beda students instead.
 People went after the alleged bomber and cornered him.
 Identification found on the man indicated he was Jed Carlo Lazaga of University of San Jose–Recoletos in Cebu.
 The witness said that they were not able to surrender the man to the police, because Lazaga's companions carried guns and threatened to shoot people.
 Lazaga reportedly filed a mauling complaint.

-On September 28, the NBI had three unnamed suspect, and had identified the explosive as a Mk2 grenade.
+On September 28, the NBI had three unnamed suspects, and had identified the explosive as a Mk2 grenade.
 On the same day, NBI questioned Alpha Kappa Rho officials, and expressed interest in summoning other fraternities that were present during the incident.
 Alpha Kappa Rho President Jojo del Rosario acknowledged Lazaga's membership in the fraternity, and revealed that Lazaga is a fourth-year law student.
 He denied Lazaga's involvement in the blast, saying "why would he even complain to the police if he is guilty?
 He even lost his wallet, was mauled even" (trans).
 Del Rosario and his group presented pictures of Lazaga with at least 20 law students and professors of the university before the explosion.
 Lazaga was shown to be wearing a white shirt with a graphic design, contrary to the witness's claim.
 This theory was no longer pursued when the NBI took over the MPD investigation.